tony-landreth/vim_second_brain/README.md

 I've also include a script for pushing notes to a git repository every minute, so that you're always backing up your precious infos.

 ## Types of Notes
-There are four kinds of notes that I currently recognize in my implementation.
+There are three kinds of notes that I currently recognize in my implementation.
 Each kind of notes receives its own tag:

 1. Checklists (#todo)